tharangahewa/angular-workshop/README.md

 * Interfaces - [course.ts](./typescript/course.ts)
 * Classes - [user.ts](./typescript/user.ts)

-Compile / Transpile .ts files using `tsc <filename>`, and observe the generated
+Compile .ts files using `tsc <filename>`, and observe the generated .js files.

-> Typescript interfaces are just types that are used during compiletime.
-When compiled they they leave nothing in the js file.
+> Note: Typescript interfaces are just types that are used during compile-time.
+> When compiled they leave nothing in the js file.
 > They cannot have constructor/ initialize logic.
 > They can only have function declarations not the implementation.
-> Lightwieght and easy to use.
-Ideal for domain/dto objects.
+> Lightweight and easy to use.
+Ideal for domain or dto objects.
-> No encapulation, in other words all are public.
+> No encapsulation, in other words all the fields are public.
 > [Want to find out more](https://www.tutorialsteacher.com/typescript/typescript-interface)

-> Typescript classes are rich and heavy with initialization / constructor logic and method implementations.
+> Note: Typescript classes are rich and heavy with initialization / constructor logic and method implementations.
 > [Want to find out more](https://www.tutorialsteacher.com/typescript/typescript-class)